Online selective conformal inference: adaptive scores, convergence rates and optimality: Introduction

 \subsection{Related work and terminology}

-Online conformal inference refers to ACI type procedures, i.e., gradient descent algorithms with the pinball loss.
-The method we shall suggest is also of the ACI type, but we adjust for the fact that inference is carried out only at selected time points.
-Therefore we refer to our method as {\it online selective conformal inference}, \method\ for short.
-We thus propose an {\it online selective classification} method to complement existing ACI-type procedures for classification without selection, and {\it an online selective regression} method to complement those for regression.
+Online conformal inference refers to ACI type procedures, i.e., gradient descent algorithms with the pinball loss \citep{gibbs2021adaptive}.
+Our method is also of the ACI type, but accounts for inference only at selected time points; we therefore call it {\it online selective conformal inference}, \method\ for short.

 ACI-type methods are adaptive to covariate shifts by construction.
 This is achieved by updating the empirical quantile over time using the gradient descent algorithm.
 In this work, we say that the (ACI-type) method is {\it adaptive} if it updates over time the non-conformity score, and more generally the inference.
 So an adaptive \method\ will use a selection rule $S_t$ that depends on $X_t$ and on $\mathcal F_{t-1}$ (all data before time $t$).